-An abdominal mass is an abnormal growth that occurs in the abdomen.
-An abdominal mass causes visible swelling and may change the shape of the abdomen.
-A person with an abdominal mass may notice weight gain and symptoms such as abdominal discomfort, pain, and bloating.
+An abdominal mass is an abnormal growth in the abdomen.
+It causes visible swelling and may change the shape of the abdomen.
+You may notice weight gain and symptoms like abdominal discomfort, pain, and bloating.

 Abdominal masses are often treatable.
 However, health complications may arise depending on the cause of the mass.

-Abdominal masses can be the result of a number of factors, including an injury, cyst, tumor, cancer, or disease.
+Abdominal masses can be the result of a number of factors, including an injury, cyst, benign tumor, cancer, or other disease.

-A cyst (abnormal mass in the body, filled with fluid or infected matter) is sometimes to blame for an abdominal mass.
+A cyst is an abnormal mass in the body that’s filled with fluid or infected matter.
+It is sometimes to blame for an abdominal mass.